otroadoquin/mallet1files/README.md

 6) Jupyter Notebooks will open a page on the browser that should look like the one you are seeing on the projected screen.

-7) On the right hand side of the page you will see an 'Upload' and a 'New' button.
+7) On the right hand side of the page you will see an <b>'Upload'</b> and a 'New' button.
 Select 'New' and from the drop down menu select 'Terminal'.
 This should open a terminal window with the promp: bash-3.2$

 8) Now we will navigate to the Mallet folder where we unzipped the files by typing: